 The troop charter is transferred from the Fellows Club Fire Department to the American Legion in 1955.
 Once again meeting times and locations vary from place to place but beginning in 1959 the troop begins to meet at the Elementary School even though still sponsored by the American Legion.
 During this time, many of the scouts reach First Class rank and then transfer to Post 2210, also sponsored by the American Legion for the older Explorer Scouting program.

 1965 - 1969

 The troop charter is transferred to the First Methodist Church in 1965.
 Over time the First Methodist Church becomes the Valley United Methodist Church.
 Scouts continue to advance and then transfer to Explorer Post 2210.
 At the end of 1969, Troop 210 is disbanded for a few years until 1974.

 1974 - Present

 The troop charter is re-established by the Valley UM Church in March of 1974.
 The Valley UM Church continues to sponsor BSA Troop 210 as well as Cub Scout Pack 210 (and when warranted Venturing Crew 210).
-BSA Troop 210 obtains its second Eagle Scout, Randall W. Welker in May of 1983.
+BSA Troop 210 obtains its second Eagle Scout, Randall W. Welker on May 2, 1983.
 Since then, many scouts and scout leaders have come along the way as well as additional Eagle Scouts.
 More information will be added here once the research has been complete.